Saving the Build: Redirecting Resources to What Mattered

 Theme

-In-app chat beat call centers for quick help; calls were reserved for complex needs.
+In-app chat beat call centres for quick help; calls were reserved for complex needs.

 Insight